A characterization of the 2-fusion system of L_4(q)

 \subsection{Acknowledgements}

-This work was carried out as part of the author's Ph.D. thesis at Ohio State under the direction of Ron Solomon, to whom the author is indebted.
-Thanks to Richard Lyons for reading an early version of this paper and offering many probing questions and helpful comments, to Bob Oliver for his willingness in making available an early version of his sectional $2$-rank $4$ paper, and to Matthew Welz for stimulating discussions.
+This work was carried out in large part in the author's Ph.D. thesis at Ohio State, and was supported by a dissertation fellowship from the Graduate School at Ohio State.
+The author would like to express his sincere gratitude to Ron Solomon for all his help and encouragement over the years.
+Richard Lyons read an early version of this paper and offered many probing questions and helpful comments, for which the author is very appreciative.
+The author would like to thank Michael Aschbacher and Bob Oliver for their willingness in making available early versions of their papers, as well as Matthew Welz for stimulating discussions.